-The Camino de Santiago has witnessed constant growth over the past two decades, becoming one of the most traveled pilgrimage routes in the world.
-Year after year, thousands of walkers embark on the journey to Santiago de Compostela through the Jacobean routes, motivated by spiritual, cultural, or athletic reasons.
-However, certain events, such as Holy Years or the COVID-19 pandemic, have marked significant milestones in the evolution of the number of pilgrims.
-By analyzing the statistics of the Camino de Santiago in recent years, we can observe how pilgrim numbers have varied, which routes have gained popularity, and how this ancient tradition has evolved to reach record numbers today.
+The Camino de Santiago has witnessed steady growth over the past two decades, becoming one of the most heavily traveled pilgrimage routes in the world.
+Year after year, thousands of walkers set out on the journey to Santiago de Compostela along the Jacobean routes, motivated by spiritual, cultural, or sporting reasons.
+However, certain events—such as Holy Years or the COVID-19 pandemic—have marked significant milestones in the evolution of pilgrim numbers.
+By analyzing the Camino de Santiago statistics from recent years, we can observe how pilgrim figures have changed, which routes have gained popularity, and how this ancient tradition has evolved to reach record numbers today.

 Pilgrims

-Pilgrims after finishing their Camino in the Plaza del Obradoiro, in front of the façade of Santiago Cathedral
+Pilgrims after completing their Camino in Obradoiro Square, in front of the façade of the Santiago Cathedral

-The Evolution of the Camino Over the Last 20 Years
+The evolution of the Camino over the last 23 years

-Here, we present the total number of pilgrims from 2003 to 2024.
-We highlight when it was a Holy Year (*), an Extraordinary Holy Year (**), and the devastating year of COVID-19 (***).
-Let’s take a closer look at the evolution of the Camino de Santiago over different years, which, in one way or another, have been important milestones, represented in a table and graph.
+Here we present the total number of pilgrims from 2003 to 2025.
+We indicate when it was a Holy Year (*), an Extraordinary Holy Year (**), and the fateful COVID-19 year (***).
+Let’s take a closer look at the evolution of the Camino de Santiago in different years, which in one way or another have been very important milestones, shown both in a table and a chart.

 YEAR TOTAL YEAR TOTAL